Lost-Outpost/Telsera/README.md

 ## List Contents

-You can view the contents of the modlist [here via Load Order Library]() (N/A, will update this page once I'm able to login).
-You can find a summary of various changes on the [Gameplay Changes](GAMEPLAY.md) page.
+You can view the individual contents of the modlist [here via Load Order Library]() (N/A, will update this page once I'm able to login).
+As for a summary of various features, check out the [Gameplay Changes](GAMEPLAY.md) page.

 ## Computer Specs